Attendance & Punctuality

 - Our Nursery registers are taken at 8.50am for the morning session and 12.10pm for the afternoon session.

-Foundation and Key Stage 1 – Parents must remain with their children on the Foundation or Infant playground until the whistle is blown at 8.45am.
+Foundation and Key Stage 1 – Parents must remain with their children by the front gate leading to EYFS and KS1 playground.
+Staff will open the doors for children to enter at 8.35am.

 For security reasons, all gates and doors into the school playgrounds are locked at 8.50am.
 Pupils arriving after this time must report to the main reception, accompanied by their parent or carer.